NBA on Prime Video

-NBA on Prime Video is an American television sports presentation show used for National Basketball Association (NBA) games on the subscription video on-demand over-the-top streaming and rental service Amazon Prime Video.
+The NBA on Prime Video (or simply known as the NBA on Prime) is an American television sports presentation show used for National Basketball Association (NBA) games on the subscription video on-demand over-the-top streaming and rental service Amazon Prime Video.

 Since 2021, Prime Video has also aired the WNBA on Prime Video.

 Overview

 WNBA coverage

 In May 2021, the Women's National Basketball Association (WNBA) announced a three-year rights agreement with Amazon Prime Video.
 As part of the agreement, Prime Video acquired the exclusive global rights (excluding China, Japan, the United Kingdom, Italy, Spain, Finland, and Germany) to 16 WNBA games per season along with the WNBA Commissioner's Cup final.
 The agreement marked the first time Prime Video acquired the exclusive global rights to a women's professional sports league.
 In April 2024, the WNBA and Prime Video announced a two-year extension of the agreement.
 The extension increases Prime Video's exclusive regular season games from 16 to 20.
 Prime Video will continue to air the Commissioner's Cup final.

 In April 2022, Prime Video announced an agreement with the WNBA's Seattle Storm.
 The agreement gives Amazon the right to stream all Storm games not selected for exclusive national television in Washington state only.
+Prime Video released the new season of WNBA in the Philippines starting May 15, 2026.